United Airlines Flight 328: Investigation

-The National Transportation Safety Board (NTSB) is investigating the incident.
+The National Transportation Safety Board (NTSB) investigatied the incident.
 An NTSB structures engineer and two investigators from the NTSB's Denver office collected fallen debris with local law enforcement and safety agencies over several days immediately after the incident.
 Most of the structure from the inlet cowl and fan cowl doors that separated from the aircraft was recovered and identified.
 Recovered portions of the inlet cowl, fan cowl door structure, and inlet cowl attach ring were laid out in a hangar (pictured).
 The inlet cowl, fan cowl doors, and thrust reversers will be examined further by NTSB investigators to map damage and cowl failure patterns after the fan blade failure, and to examine the subsequent progression of fire in the thrust reversers.

 The NTSB noted upon initial inspection two fan blades had fractured, one near its root and an adjacent one about mid-span; a portion of one blade was embedded in the containment ring.
 The remainder of the fan blades exhibited damage to the tips and leading edges.
 The failed blades were removed and flown by private jet to Pratt & Whitney's laboratory in Hartford, Connecticut for further examination.

 On February 22, 2021, National Transportation Safety Board Chairman Robert Sumwalt announced that the damage to the fan blade is consistent with metal fatigue, according to a preliminary assessment.
 Sumwalt also said that, "by our strictest definition," the NTSB did not consider the incident an uncontained engine failure because, "the containment ring contained the parts as they were flying out."
 He said the NTSB will look into why the engine cowling separated from the aircraft and why there was a fire, despite indications that the fuel supply to the engine had been turned off.